Home / Blog / Market competition

 Market structure

 In monopolistic competition, many companies sell similar but not identical products, so they have some power over prices.
 In an oligopoly, a few big companies dominate the market, which can lead to either fierce competition or cooperation.
-In a monopoly, one company controls the entire market and sets prices without any competition.
+A monopoly, one company controls the entire market and sets prices without any competition.

 Barriers to entry